cubahno/connexions/docs/callbacks.md

 ### About

-Callbacks are Go functions that can be provided within a Docker image, allowing request and response contents to be modified on the fly.
+Callbacks are Go functions that can be shipped with Docker image, allowing request and response contents to be modified on the fly.

 ### Signature